Cartoon-KAPOW!

 Google Search Console

-Google Search Console is an extension to Google Analytics.
-It also tracks how your website is performing and creates data reports.
+Like Google Analytics, Google Search Console is a webmaster tool provided by Google.
+And it also allows you to track how your website is performing and creates data reports.

 Search Console is often more useful to SEO copywriters as it’s more focused on keywords.
 Using your Search Console data, we can see where each page of your site is ranking and what keywords it’s ranking for.